 Getting Christmas Tree Permits in the Tahoe Area

-It’s time to make a fun family trek into the Tahoe wilderness for a freshly-cut Christmas tree.
+It’s time to make a fun family trek into the wilderness for a freshly cut Lake Tahoe Christmas tree!
 There is nothing better during the holiday season than that smell of fresh pine.
 Read over these notes from the Forest Service before you cut.

 - Permit holders are reminded to respect private property by not trespassing when entering or leaving designated National Forest cutting areas.